-Sonoma Water's customers retail water directly to different types of water users, including single-family and multi-family residences; commercial, industrial, and institutional/governmental users; and landscape irrigators.
-As of 2020, Sonoma Water and its customers collectively serve approximately 630,000 people, and the population is projected to grow to more than 770,000 by 2045 as detailed in Sonoma Water's adopted Urban Water Management Plan (UWMP).
+Sonoma Water's customers retail water directly to different types of water users, including single -family and multi-family residences; commercial, industrial, and institutional/governmental users; and landscape irrigators.
+As of 2020, Sonoma Water and its customers collectively serve approximately 630,000 people, and the population was projected to grow to more than 770,000 by 2045 as detailed in Sonoma Water's adopted Urban Water Management Plan (UWMP).
+More recent population growth estimates published by the California Department of Finance are trending much lower than the growth projections provided by Sonoma Water's customers for the 2020 UWMP and it is expected that this change will be reconciled during the 2025 UWMP update cycle.